Airline miles and frequent flyer points are popular among frequent (and non-frequent) travelers.

 But you know what the bad news is?

-According to the same article, 25% of us are letting our frequent-flier miles expire.
+According to the same article, 25% of people let their frequent-flier miles go unused, much like gift cards.

 There are many reasons for that…